 Disciple of Dexterity 3/3: Increase the amount of bonus damage Dexterity gives you by 6%.
-More Damage Bonus, simple.
+More Damage Dealt, simple.

 Extra Action 2/3: Increasing your Action Point gain by 4%.
 The faster you gain Action points, the faster you can use your Daily powers.